memgraph/gqlalchemy/docs/reference/gqlalchemy/graph_algorithms/integrated_algorithms.md

 class WeightedShortestPath(IntegratedAlgorithm)
 ```

-Build a Djikstra shortest path call for a Cypher query.
+Build a Dijkstra shortest path call for a Cypher query.

 The weighted shortest path algorithm can be called in Memgraph with Cypher
 queries such as: